 Fail2Ban collects all of its configuration in

-/etc/fail2ban/jail.conf file, though, no changes need to be made to this particular file.
+/etc/fail2ban/jail.conf the file, though, no changes need to be made to this particular file.
 Certain system updates or patches could overwrite it as well, so simply make an additional local configuration file using the command below:

-Next we will open the configuration file using our favorite text editor, we will be using Nano text editor:
+Next, we will open the configuration file using our favorite text editor, we will be using Nano text editor:

 It’s recommended to change those settings:

-- ignoreip – Specify your own ISP IP in this line, in such way you will avoid any blocks on your own IP address.
+- ignoreip – Specify your own ISP IP in this line, in such a way you will avoid any blocks on your own IP address.

-- bantime – This value sets a number of seconds that a client is going to be blocked from the server in case he violates any of the rules.
+- bantime – This value sets the number of seconds that a client is going to be blocked from the server in case he violates any of the rules.
 The default is 10 minutes, you can change it to higher if you’d like.

-- maxretry – This is the number of times a host can fail to login before getting banned.
+- maxretry – This is the number of times a host can fail to log in before getting banned.